openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ### ECDH KEM {#ecc-kem}

-In this section we define the encryption, decryption, and data formats for the ECDH component of the composite algorithms.
+In this section, the encryption, decryption, and data formats for the ECDH component of the composite algorithms are defined.

 {{tab-ecdh-cfrg-artifacts}} describes the ECDH KEM parameters and artifact lengths.
 The artifacts in {{tab-ecdh-cfrg-artifacts}} follow the encodings described in [RFC7748].